Clinical trial phases

 - appropriate dosing levels

-At this stage, the performance of the medicine may be compared against a group of patients receiving a placebo.
+At this stage, the performance of the medicine in one group of patients may be compared against another group of patients receiving a placebo or an existing treatment.
 A placebo is a treatment that looks the same as the potential new medicine, but has no active ingredients.

 In this way a reference group is established against which the performance of the new medicine can be judged.
-It is important that neither the patients nor the researchers have any idea which volunteers receive which treatment.
-This is known as double blind placebo control, and ensures there can be no bias in the reporting of the results.
+It is important wherever possible that neither the patients nor the researchers have any idea which volunteers receive which treatment.
+This is known as double blind control, and is a way to minimise bias in the reporting of the results.

 If the results from phase II are encouraging, we will seek to start a phase III trial.
 This will be a much larger trial, often involving hundreds, possibly thousands of participants coming from a range of different countries.